 Consumer Credit Cards

-For starters, you can earn 40,000 points just by signing up for one of the best Southwest credit cards and spending $1,000 on purchases in the first three months.
+For starters, you can earn up to 75,000 points just by signing up for one of the best Southwest credit cards.
+New Southwest Airlines credit cardholders can earn 40,000 points after spending $1,000 on purchases in the first 3 months of account opening.
+Plus, earn an additional 35,000 points after spending $5,000 on purchases in the first 6 months of account opening.

 The consumer cards that have this bonus offer include: